corstian/digital-garden/_blog/2025/Analytics in a JS-less world.md

 The analytics and ad-tech industry has come up with "innovations" allowing the fingerprinting of individuals based on thousands of different aspects; most notably being the environment they use; that is screen resolution, browser, operating system, and much, much more.
 The remainder can be extracted based on behavioural analysis.
 The main problem here - in my humble opinion - is not so much the analytics part (more on that later).
 The problem here is that this information is aggregated from across the internet, with the goal of extraction: more attention and ultimately more money.
 Hence the close ties between analytics and ads.

 While I do oppose my information being abused to deliver more targeted advertisements, I am not necessarily opposed to my usage information being collected whenever I use an application.
-That is as long as this information is only used for improving sai
+That is as long as this information is only used for improving said application.
+It is within this context that there are many ways to ethically collect anal